A QBist Ontology: Evolution: the Upanishadic view

-I suppose we can all appreciate the advantage of a theory of existence that has at its core an infinite Quality/Delight, over a framework of thought according to which what is ultimately real is a multitude of entities (fundamental particles or spacetime points) that lack intrinsic quality or value.
+I suppose we can all appreciate the advantage of an ontology that has at its core an infinite Quality/Delight over a framework of thought according to which what is ultimately real is a multitude of entities (fundamental particles or spacetime points) lacking intrinsic quality or value.
 In many traditions such a multiplicity is fittingly referred to as ``dust.''
-But why should the One not only adopt a multitude of standpoints but also identify itself with each to the apparent exclusion of the others?
-And also: why should the representations meditating the resulting indirect knowledge require something of the order of a hundred billion neurons?
+But a questions remains: why should a self-existent and infinite conscious Quality and Delight not only adopt a multitude of standpoints but also identify itself with each to the apparent exclusion of the others?
+The answer lies in the fact that the main plot of the self-manifestation of the One is evolution, or rather a cycle of self-concealment and self-discovery.